sass-eyeglass/node-sass-utils/README.md

 Returns a new sass string after unquoting it.
 Returns a sass null if passed a sass null.
 All other types raise an error.

+### `new sassUtils.SassMap()`

+Returns a new javascript Map that is capable of maping sass objects as keys to sass objects as values.
+The API of a sass map is identical to the [Javascript Map][map_type] builtin type.

 ## Instance API

 These methods are only available after calling